code-carol/threejs-journey/basics_01/README.md

 ## 📚 Lessons Learned

-- Create a project from scratch
+- Create a project from scratch.
-- Install the right dependencies (Vite and Three)
+- Install the right dependencies (Vite and Three).
-- Add Basic Scene with (Scene, Object, Camera and Renderer)
+- Add Basic Scene with (Scene, Object, Camera and Renderer).
+- Add a canvas
+- Learn about positioning the camera.